Rashidapp/Armory_Documentation/getting_started/playground.md

 ### Logic Nodes

 Logic nodes provide a visual way of creating interactive scenes.
-When you build your project, created node trees are automatically compiled to scripts.
+When you build your project, created node trees are automatically compiled to scripts (this can lead to warnings depending on the node tree name.
+If you see such a warning, please refer to [this](https://github.com/armory3d/armory/wiki/troubleshooting#warning-trait-names-differ)).

 The system consists of 5 essential categories:
 - `Events` - nodes where execution starts, triggered by desired event